Program overview

 Career Options

-Graduates of the Bachelor of Science (Honours) in Mathematical Physics can pursue a variety of career paths in Canada.
-Here are some potential job options:
+Graduates of the Bachelor of Science (Honours) in Mathematical Physics can pursue a variety of career paths in Canada, including:

 • Research Scientist: Conduct experiments and analyze data to advance knowledge in physics and related fields.

-• Data Analyst: Utilize mathematical models and statistical techniques to interpret complex data sets for various industries.
+• Data Analyst: Utilize mathematical models and statistical techniques to interpret complex data sets in various industries.

-• Software Developer: Design and develop software applications, particularly those that require strong analytical and mathematical skills.
+• Software Developer: Design and develop software applications that require strong analytical and mathematical skills.

 • Physics Educator: Teach physics at the high school or post-secondary level, inspiring the next generation of scientists.